ShaggyTech/nhtsa-api-wrapper/README.md

 Each action returns a response in the form of an [ApiResponse](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Fetch.html#ApiResponse) object.

 You'll likely only be interested in the `ApiResponse.Results` portion of the response.  `Results` is an array that will hold one or more objects, with the number of objects depending on the specific Action that was used.
-There is also additional information returned about the request, response, etc., from within the `ApiResponse` object.
+There is also additional information returned about the request, response, headers etc. within the `ApiResponse` object.

-For example, you can see what the `GetEquipmentPlantCodes` response will be by going to it's response type, located on the documentation page for the same named module, with the word "Response" added to the end.
+As an example, you can see what the `GetEquipmentPlantCodes` response will be by going to it's response type, located on the documentation page for the same named module, with the word "Response" added to the end.

-For example: [GetEquipmentPlantCodesResponse](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_actions_GetEquipmentPlantCodes.html#GetEquipmentPlantCodesResponse).Results will contain an array of [GetEquipmentPlantCodesResults](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_actions_GetEquipmentPlantCodes.html#GetEquipmentPlantCodesResults) type objects.
+Example: [GetEquipmentPlantCodesResponse](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_actions_GetEquipmentPlantCodes.html#GetEquipmentPlantCodesResponse).Results will contain an array of [GetEquipmentPlantCodesResults](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_actions_GetEquipmentPlantCodes.html#GetEquipmentPlantCodesResults) type objects.

 ---